Malek0007/CV-Matcher-and-Motivation-Letter-generation/README.md

 ### Tesseract OCR:

 - An open-source OCR engine used to extract text from image files.
-The application specifies the path to the Tesseract executable to facilitate this.
+In the application I specifie the path to the Tesseract executable to facilitate this.